 - Any other information you provide to us: such as current salary, desired salary, employment preferences; and

 - Sensitive Information: EU and UK Personal Information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data or biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a person’s sex life or sexual orientation, and criminal conviction data.
-Data concerning health may include your body temperature, health symptoms and other screening information in connection with the Company’s health and safety plans and protocols, including screening required to access Company offices/facilities and other measures designed to prevent the transmission of COVID-19 or other infectious diseases.

 We ask that you avoid submitting Sensitive Information, unless such information is legally required and/or the Company requests you to submit such information.

 Any information you submit through the Careers Site must be true, complete and not misleading.
 Submitting inaccurate, incomplete or misleading information may lead to a rejection of your application during the recruitment process or disciplinary action including immediate termination of your employment.
 In addition, it is your responsibility to ensure that the information you submit does not violate any third party’s rights.

 If you provide us with personal information of a referee or any other individual as part of your application, it is your responsibility to obtain consent from that individual prior to providing the information to us.